tomaz-suller/neural-architecture-search/README.md

 │
 ├── setup.cfg          <- Configuration file for flake8
 │
-└── simulated_annealing                <- Source code for use in this project.
+└── nas                <- Source code for use in this project.
     │
-    ├── __init__.py    <- Makes simulated_annealing a Python module
+    ├── __init__.py    <- Makes nas a Python module
     │
-    ├── data           <- Scripts to download or generate data │   └── make_dataset.py
+    ├── algorithm      <- Optimisation algorithms
+    │   └── simulated_annealing.py
     │
-    ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
-    │
-    ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
-    │   ├── predict_model.py
-    │   └── train_model.py
-    │
-    └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py
+    └── benchmark      <- Wrappers on top of NAS benchmarks └── nats_bench.py
 ```

 --------